ahuacate/nas-hardmetal/README.md

 6. Group Speed Limit Setting
     * `default`

-### Create "privatelab" user group
+### 2.2 Create "privatelab" user group
 This is a user group for your private and personal data.

-To create a new group log in to the Synology Desktop and:
+To create a new group log in to the Synology WebGUI interface and:
 1. Open `Control Panel` > `Group` > `Create`
 2. Set User Information as follows:
    * Name: `"privatelab"`